MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Bypass proxy session

-If you're using a non-Edge browser and have difficulty accessing or loading your application, you may want to verify whether the issue is with the conditional access proxy by running the application without the proxy.
+If you're using a non-Edge browser and have difficulty accessing or loading your application, you may want to verify whether the issue is with the Conditional Access proxy by running the application without the proxy.

 To bypass the proxy, in the **Admin View** toolbar, select **Bypass experience**.
 Confirm that the session is bypassed by noting that the URL isn't suffixed.

-The conditional access proxy is used again in your next session.
+The Conditional Access proxy is used again in your next session.

-For more information, see [Microsoft Defender for Cloud Apps conditional access app control](proxy-intro-aad.md) and [In-browser protection with Microsoft Edge for Business (Preview)](in-browser-protection.md).
+For more information, see [Microsoft Defender for Cloud Apps Conditional Access app control](proxy-intro-aad.md) and [In-browser protection with Microsoft Edge for Business (Preview)](in-browser-protection.md).

 ### Record a session